samtron1412/docs/soc/edu/learning.md

 ## Efficiently Learning

-- Exercises
+- Homework
-    + Homework: don't just do one, practice, reflect
+    + Don't just do one, practice, reflect
+    + Redo it until you can play it in your head as a song
+    + Reflect: Master the concept the homework try to teach you
 - Tests
-    + Test yourself everything
+    + Test yourself everything, and all the time
     + Don't look at the solution and just try to recall everything
+    + Using flash cards
 - Recall
     + Don't just highlight and look at the text => you think that you get it.
 No, you don't!